 \subsection{Prior Art and Comparisions}

-The application of deep learning methods to weather forecasting is an extensively studied area.
-We can divide the works into two by the ones that predict single and the ones that predict multiple time-series.

-For the single time-series forecasting, \cite{liu2015deep} leveraged a massive volume of weather dataset to train Auto-encoder with Deep Neural Network (DNNs) to simulate hourly weather data and learn features. \cite{Hossain2015}, improved this approach by introducing stacked auto-encoders to temperature forecasting with corrupted inputs by noise.
-A review \cite{Salman2016} compared the NN, CNN, and Conditional Restricted Boltzmann Machine performances.
-Further, \cite{Lee2018} implemented simple NN using different climate indices from different stations and historical rainfall data to forecast rainfall.
-These works showed the high performance of simple deep learning architectures when used with a high volume of data.
-For the severe convective weather event prediction, \cite{Zhou2019} showed the success of deep CNNs, in classifying atmospheric data from multiple pressure levels.
-Moreover, Recurrent Neural Network (RNN) \cite{recurrent} and Long-short Term Memory (LSTM) \cite{lstm_sequence} applied for the weather forecasting and \cite{Poornima2019} focused on the vanishing gradient problem by implementing intensified LSTM architecture for rainfall forecasting. \cite{Wang2019} introduced Deep uncertainty quantification, which uses RNN based architecture to single-value forecast and uncertainty quantification.
-Recently, \cite{Hewage2020} used Temporal Convolutional Network (TCN) for multiple-output and single-output weather predictions and showed better results than a physical NWP model, WRF \cite{wrf}.
-However, this approach is costly and did not incorporate the multiple features and spatial covariances and showed high performance on multiple-inputs and single-output models.
+Applying deep learning methods to weather forecasting is an extensively studied area. \cite{liu2015deep} leveraged a massive volume of weather datasets to train an Auto-encoder with multi-layered neural networks (NN) to forecast hourly weather data. \cite{Hossain2015} improved this approach by introducing stacked auto-encoders to temperature forecasting.
+Later, \cite{Lee2018} implemented a simple NN to forecast rainfall using historical rainfall data and lagged climate indices from various stations.
+These works demonstrated the high performance of simple deep learning architectures and their potential with high volume of data.
+Moreover, \cite{recurrent, lstm_sequence} applied Recurrent Neural Networks (RNNs) and LSTMs to weather forecasting and \cite{Poornima2019} focused on the vanishing gradient problem by implementing an intensified LSTM architecture for rainfall forecasting. \cite{Wang2019} introduced deep uncertainty quantification using an RNN-based architecture and obtained a single-value forecast.
+Recently, \cite{Hewage2020} used Temporal Convolutional Network (TCN) for multiple-input single-output weather predictions and demonstrated superior results with respect to a physical NWP model, namely the Weather Research and Forecasting model (WRF) \cite{wrf}.
+However, this approach is costly, does not comprise multiple features and spatial covariances and only provides high performance on multiple-input single-output models.